kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

     3. Front-loaded, max cap backoff curve for workloads with `restartPolicy:
        Rapid`
-- New OneOf option `Rapid` for `pod.spec.restartPolicy` and `pod.spec.container.restartPolicy` (init and restart containers only), converted to `Always` on downgrade or without feature flag
+- New OneOf option `Rapid` for `pod.spec.restartPolicy` and `pod.spec.container.restartPolicy` (restartable init aka sidecar containers only), converted to `Always` on downgrade or without feature flag
 - Metrics implemented to expose pod and container restart policy statistics, exit states, and runtimes
 - Initial e2e tests completed and enabled